XuewenWangUGA/StrPhaser/README.md

 The "Allele(stitched_and_phased)" is the allelic sequences of a STR.

-The "CallType" has the information suggesting from reference seq (refcall) or vcf (vcfcall).
+The "CallType" has the information suggesting from reference seq (RefCall) or vcf (vcfcall).

 The "Sample" may have the information of the sample name inherited from vcf.